davidmarkclements/v8-perf/readme.md

 _Edit: Jakob Kummerow noted in [http://disq.us/p/1kvomfk](http://disq.us/p/1kvomfk) that Turbofan can optimize away the object allocation in this specific microbenchmark.
-The creatin object benchmark has been split into creating object and creating hardocoded objects._
+The creating object benchmark has been split into creating object and creating hardocoded objects._

 ### Creating hardcoded objects